ksu-hmi/Anatomy-Game/project roadmap.md

 9. Complete 10 questions on the nervous system.
 (Yasmin) -
 10. Complete 10 questions on the muscular system.
 (Rachel) -
 11. Complete 10 questions on the reproductive system.
 (Yasmin) -
 12. Complete 10 questions on the skeletal system.
-(Rachel) -
+(Rachel) - DONE.
 13. Complete 10 questions on the integumentary system.
-(Rachel) -
+(Rachel) - DONE.
 14. Incorporate questions into the code.
 (Rachel & Yasmin) -
 15. Run and test code then debug, as needed.
 (Rachel) -
 16. Prepare powerpoint to present game to class.
 (Rachel & Yasmin) -